-In term 2 you must submit a Progress Report.
+In term 2 you must submit a Progress Report - we will contact you when this is due.
 The report consists of a Dissertation plan, which must include the following:

 - title and chapter breakdown